-- Munga-Thirri Simpson Desert Conservation Park (approx. 7000 sq. km.)
+- Munga-Thirri – Simpson Desert National Park (approx. 36,100 sq. km.)

-• Witjira National Park (approx. 7690 sq. km.)
+- Witjira National Park (approx. 7710 sq. km.)

-- Kati Thanda-Lake Eyre National Park (approx. 12280 sq. km.)
+- Kati Thanda-Lake Eyre National Park (approx. 13,490 sq. km.)

-• Elliott Price Conservation Park (approx. 634 sq. km.)
+- Elliot Price Conservation Park (approx. 634 sq. km.)

-The FOS committee meets regularly, often with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.
+The FOS committee meets regularly and also liaises frequently with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.